daniel-rachfal/cyberguardian-platform/readme.md

 - [React Bootstrap] - Prepackaged styling for forms
 - [Axios] - HTTP promise based response client for interacting with API
 - [FirebaseJWT] - Authentication and login related bits
+- [save video-react] - Displays videos in a basic player for Home Page

 ## Installation